 The condensation should clear itself when the ambient conditions return to normal and the air between the panes dries.
 However, if this is taking a longer time than required, the breathable plug (normally located in the top corner of the window) can be removed, with a pin or sharp object, and replaced when the panes are dry.
-Care should be taken when doing this care must be taken when cleaning your vehicle not to use aggressive cleaning products.
+Care should be taken when doing this.